Transformation front kinetics in deformable ferromagnets: Computational approach based on cut elements

 \subsection{Interface evolution and capturing arbitrary topology change}

-The original interface evolution procedure has been described in section 4.4 of \cite{Poluektov2019}.
-Since then, the procedure has undergone various modifications.
-The original implementation\footnote{The first version of the 2D CutFEM MATLAB code aimed at non-linear chemo-mechanical coupled problems, was developed in autumn 2017 by the author of the present paper, and was demonstrated at ECCM 2018.} did include handling of the topology change, but the implemented algorithm was long, hard-to-read, and was relying on numerous conditional statements.
-In July 2022, a completely new algorithm for the interface evolution has been implemented, resulting in a short and robust code, as described below.
+The original interface evolution procedure was described in section 4.4 of \cite{Poluektov2019}.
+The original implementation\footnote{The first version of the 2D CutFEM MATLAB code aimed at non-linear chemo-mechanical coupled problems, was developed in autumn 2017 by the author of the present paper, and was demonstrated at ECCM 2018.} did include handling of the topology change, but the algorithm was long, hard-to-read, and relied on numerous conditional statements.
+Since then, the implementation has undergone various modifications, and a completely new algorithm for the interface evolution has been implemented, resulting in a short and robust code\footnote{Although developed in summer 2022 and shared via GitHub, up to now, it has been unpublished.}, as described below.

 The implementation is limited to problems with 2D geometries.
-Hence, interface $\varSigma$ is either a single oriented curve or a disjoint set of oriented curves that cut through the finite-element mesh (`oriented' property is important).
+Hence, interface $\varSigma$ is either a single oriented curve or a disjoint set of oriented curves that cut through the finite-element mesh (the `oriented' property is important).
 If interface $\varSigma$ is given, then the first task is to construct a discretised version of the interface, denoted as $\varSigma^h$, also identifying which elements belong to which set (e.g.\ $\mathcal{T}_+$ or $\mathcal{T}_-$).
 This is done as follows.